facebookincubator/submitit/docs/structure.md

 ### Job environment

-`submitit.JobEnvironment` is a handle to access information relevant to the current job such as its id.
+`submitthem.JobEnvironment` is a handle to access information relevant to the current job such as its id.
 It therefore has the following attributes:
 `job_id`, `num_tasks`, `num_nodes`, `node`, `global_rank`, `local_rank`.

 ### helpers

-This module implements convenient functions/classes for use with `submitit`:
+This module implements convenient functions/classes for use with `submitthem`:
  - `CommandFunction`: a class transforming a shell command into a function, so as to be able to submit it as well (see examples below).
  - `Checkpointable`: base class implementing a very basic example of checkpointing (`checkpoint` method).
-More on this on the [Checkpointing section](https://github.com/facebookincubator/submitit/blob/main/docs/checkpointing.md).
+More on this on the [Checkpointing section](https://github.com/facebookincubator/submitthem/blob/main/docs/checkpointing.md).
  - `FunctionSequence`: A function that computes sequentially the output of other functions.
 This can be used to compute several independent results sequentially on a unique job, and it implements checkpointing for free.
  - `RsyncSnapshot`: A context manager that creates a snapshot of the git repository that the script lives in